National Epilepsy Awareness Month

 We're Here for You

-Raise awareness and funds to help and serve YOU at the local level.
-There are 19 regional Walk to END EPILEPSY® events throughout the country focused on raising awareness and at least $1.5M combined to fund research, programs, and access to specialty care for people with epilepsy.
+There are many Walk to END EPILEPSY® events throughout the country focused on raising awareness and at least $1.5M combined to fund research, programs, and access to specialty care for people with epilepsy.

 Epilepsy centers provide you with a team of specialists to help you diagnose your epilepsy and explore treatment options.